Miki Muster

 Our best author of comic books and animation movies was a peaceful man, focused, with reserved, pleasant manners and neat appearance, lovely conversation partner, whose shallow words were foreign.
 He was down to earth and just enough talkative person.
 His smile was soothing, unobtrusive and pleasant.
 That is how Miki Muster was.

-He was born on 22.
-November 1925 in Murska Sobota.
+He was born on November 22, 1925 in Murska Sobota.
 He spent his early childhood in Krmelj, where his father worked as a first medical doctor in miner’s hospital.
-He finished first grade of primary school there, but finished it in Ljubljana.
+He finished first grade of primary school there but finished it in Ljubljana.
 After finishing a gymnasium, he enrolled to Faculty of Arts in Ljubljana, where he finished to study as a sculpturer.
 From year 1952 – 1973, he was employed as a journalist of Slovenian reporter in newspaper company TT (Tedenska Tribuna), from 1st January 1974 then starts working as a freelance artist.
 From year 1973 – 1990, he successfully worked as an animator in Germany.
 We recognize him as a pioneer of Slovenian comics and one of most successful artists in the field of comic books and cartoons / animated movies on European scale.
 He spent his last years in Center for elderly people Notranje Gorice, where he passed away in 2018, 92 years old.

 He started his comic book career already in student years, since he was deeply impressed by seeing animation movie as a child: “I remember; we still lived in Krmelj, and I was maybe seven years old, when we went to the cinema in Ljubljana.
-Before movie there saw a cartoon – some devils burning fire and jumping around.
-That was my first encounter with animation movie, and it stayed forever in my memory,” remembers Muster.
+Before the movie there saw a cartoon – some devils burning fire and jumping around.
+That was my first encounter with an animation movie, and it stayed forever in my memory,” remembers Muster.

 When Muster started to draw, only Disney was known as a reference.
 Muster got in touch with his works already as a child.
 One day he watched his cartoon and after that, all of his thoughts were united to recreate something similar.
 He explains it by himself: “I think, that was in 1938, when I wasn’t even 13 yet.
-In Ljubljana they played animated feature film Snow White and the Seven Dwarfs.
+In Ljubljana they played the animated feature film Snow White and the Seven Dwarfs.
 I was poisoned.
-I could dream only about, how I could also create animated movies.
+I could dream only about how I could also create animated movies.
 Every piece of paper, all borders of school notebooks were drawn with dwarfs.”

 This is how he discovered Disney’s style and soon mastered it.
 However, Muster did not copy, he would just take his viewpoint on how characters should feel.
 He thinks about it so: “The magic of Disney’s characters is that they are not human.
 He would humanize objects and animals and give them appealing shape.
 This is why they are more popular than realistic human figures, despite the fact, they are being drawn.
 He gave animals human personality, for each person he would find animal, that represents his character.
-A human can identify himself easier with an animal.
+A human can identify himself more easier with an animal.
 We know that from childhood years.”

-Muster’s drawing has become more mature with years.
+Muster’s drawing has become more mature with the years.
 The personality of his heroes became more defined and got new shapes.
 He graduated from sculpture, but he was always interested in comic books.
-He always wanted to study animation movie, but had no chance for that.
+He always wanted to study animation movie but had no chance for that.
 The closest to animation movie was study of sculpture.

-Also during sculpture study, the thought for an animated movie didn’t give him a break.
+Also, during sculpture study, the thought for an animated movie didn’t give him a break.
 “Because there was no sufficient literature at that time, as well nobody in Europe worked on it, I had no one to advise me or teach me something.
 Therefore, I went experimenting myself.
 Years and years of hard labour were needed to yield some results.
 I had to discover things all myself, as well there was no materials at that time, we wouldn’t even have paper.”

 Gradually he gained clear recognition.
 At his crafting he changed feather pen for a brush, with which he gained flexibility and by comic book needed softness.
 Everyone who saw his drawings, comic book or drawing book, knew immediately – that is Miki Muster.